Palmetto Leaves: Post-publication

 A frost in 1886 killed much of the orange industry in Mandarin and the town saw an economic decline.
 In 1916, an ornate stained glass window constructed by Louis Comfort Tiffany was installed in the Church of Our Saviour, depicting a large oak tree overlooking the river.
 The church and Mandarin residents offered no more than $500 for the window; for three years ten cent subscriptions were raised around Mandarin, and notices were placed in New York magazines to solicit finances for it.
 Although scholars have stated that Stowe's efforts to educate local blacks were ultimately unsuccessful, the woman who spearheaded the fundraising effort for the memorial window noted that the project was enthusiastically supported by local black churches and residents, who gave what they could out of affection for Stowe, remembering that she taught some of them to read.
 The window probably cost Tiffany $850 ($ in 2009), and though there is no record of exactly how much Tiffany was paid, he took the project on because he liked the design: the tree, the moss, the Southern motif, and because it was to memorialize the Stowes.
 He probably made no profit from it.

 Beneath it read "In that hour, fairer than daylight dawning/ Remains the glorious thought, I am with Thee", part of a hymn penned by Stowe.
 The school Stowe sponsored closed in 1929.
 Following Stowe's departure, the next owners of the house turned it into a lodge named after her.
 It closed in the 1940s and was subsequently replaced by a spacious home; what survives is the 500-year-old oak tree, which the Stowes built around instead of removing.
 The oak had continued to grow and upset the foundation of the new home.

 The stained glass window became a tourist attraction and the last memorial to Stowe in Florida; in later decades some of the parishioners and clergy had doubts about its "churchliness" as it was a rare depiction in an Anglican church not referencing a Biblical theme.
 In 1964 Hurricane Dora destroyed the Church of Our Saviour, including the stained glass window.
 Across the street, is the Mandarin Community Club, the former school sponsored by Stowe; the structure was given to Mandarin in 1936.
 It is listed on the National Register of Historic Places.
 Mandarin has since grown into a suburb of the expansive city of Jacksonville.

-Artist Christopher Still created an oil on linen painting named The Okeehumkee on the Oklawaha River that hangs in the Florida House of Representatives.
+Artist Christopher M. Still created an oil on linen painting named The Okeehumkee on the Oklawaha River that hangs in the Florida House of Representatives.
 It is one of a series of images that encompass symbols of cultural and historical significance to Florida that were commissioned by the State of Florida in 1999 and completed in 2002.
 Palmetto Leaves is shown lying next to a large alligator and hollowed tree trunk in front of a riverboat passing through a swamp.